-On February 10, 2023 the Company's subsidiary Soylent entered into a line of credit with a revolving credit commitment of \$5,000,000.
-The revolving credit commitment bore interest at a rate per annum equal to the greater of (a) two and half percent (2.5%) and (b) prime rate plus one percent (1%).
-The revolving credit commitment had a maturity date of February 10, 2024.
+On February 10, 2023, the Company's subsidiary Soylent entered into a line of credit with a revolving credit commitment of \$5,000,000.
+The revolving credit commitment bore interest at a rate per annum equal to the greater of (a) two and half percent (2.5%) and (b) prime rate plus one percent (1%) (the "Soylent Revolver").
+The Soylent Revolver had a maturity date of February 10, 2024.
 If the Company defaults on the revolving credit commitment, the default interest rate will bear an additional interest at a fluctuating rate equal to five percent (5%) per annum higher than the applicable interest rate.
-As of March 31, 2024 the outstanding balance on the revolving line of credit is \$3,063,995 and has accrued interest of \$16,171.
-For the three months ended March 31, 2024, the revolving line of credit incurred \$86,904 of interest expense.

-The Soylent Line of Credit matured on February 10, 2024 and is in default under the Soylent Line of Credit loan documents for failing to pay off the Soylent Line of Credit balance at maturity.
-The Company entered into an agreement with the bank to forbear the banks rights to exercise its rights and remedies under the Soylent Line of Credit loan documents until June 10, 2024, for a forbearance fee of \$57,590 and payment of accrued interest of \$10,009.
+The Soylent Revolver matured on February 10, 2024 and was in default under the loan documents for failing to pay off the balance at maturity.
+The Company entered into an agreement with the bank to forbear the banks rights to exercise its rights and remedies under the loan documents until June 10, 2024, for a forbearance fee of \$57,590 and payment of accrued interest of \$10,009.